zhz92/QA_Deliverable3_David/README.md

 In this assignment, I was able to learn how system testing looks like.
 The user story and sceanrios for each of them describe the features in a user level thus enable users to understand as the testing process goes.

-The issues I encountered in this assignment are follows,
+The issues I encountered in this assignment are as follows,

 1. The Geckodriver for mac is different from that on windows system.
 In order to fulfill this requirement, I download the Geckodriver from https://github.com/mozilla/geckodriver/releases and change the System.setProperty in the code accordingly, and then the code can work properly.